-A recent article offered some helpful tips to help navigate our new work from home offices.
+A few recent articles offered some helpful tips to help navigate our new work from home offices.
 Like with any new job, it takes time to settle in, get comfortable, and create routines to help make the work day more productive.

 Tips like get dressed for work every day might seem a little silly.
 I’m at home, why should I have to get dressed for work?
 But it’s one way to differentiate the time of getting ready for work from just another morning at home.
-I’ve personally been wearing business clothes every day if for nothing else than to keep the neighborhood dry cleaner in business.
-I recently did a Zoom call with a group I regularly meet with for in-person networking, and everyone was initially surprised that we were all required to dress up for the meeting the same as if we had been meeting in person.
+I’ve personally been wearing business clothes every day if for nothing else than to keep my dry cleaner in business.
+I recently did a Zoom call with a group I regularly meet with for in-person networking.
+Everyone was initially surprised of the requirement to dress up for the meeting as if it was an in-person meeting.
 But it makes sense, it’s a way to hold ourselves accountable to the same kinds of standards we’re used to.
 Plus we all have our work clothes in our closets, so they may as well get some use especially on days when we know we’ll have videoconferencing.

 A career coach quoted in an article I just read says “Don’t underestimate the power of putting on clothes suitable for public viewing.
 It makes you feel human [and] confident ….”
 By now a lot of us have mastered the hair and makeup touchup, plus wardrobe refresh needed to be presentable for a video call.
 And not many of us thought we would suddenly have to consider good lighting or camerawork!

 “One of the big challenges when it comes to working remotely is keeping your work and home lives separate.
 ‘For some people it becomes very blurry,” says Muse career coach Lynn Berger, who specializes in helping people navigate career transitions.
 If you never fully disconnect from work, your work productivity will suffer and your home life can take a hit as well’.”